tederis/mtasa-detour/README.md

 Build instructions
 ======

-NOTE: At the moment, Windows servers are only supported by this module.
-Linux support will be added later.

 * Clone the repository.
 * Download premake5 executable and put it in the project's root folder.
 * Generate a project using the premake5 executable.